Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 using the best lamba for lasso methodes

-1. Using the optimal lambda (bestlam) for both ridge and Lasso regression fit both models and compare the estimated coefficients for the OLS, ridge, and Lasso regressions.
+E.  Using the optimal lambda (bestlam) for both ridge and Lasso
+    regression fit both models and compare the estimated coefficients for the OLS, ridge, and Lasso regressions.
 Discuss. ridge